 Babies who develop NEC are typically treated by immediately discontinuing feeding of the formula and beginning strong antibiotics.
 Babies are placed on intravenous nutrients until the infection is controlled and intestinal tissue is healed.

 Drainage of the gastric system may be necessary in addition to circulatory support.
-If NEC causes the tissue of the intestines to become dead and decayed, then surgery may be required to remove affected tissue of the intestines.
+If NEC causes the tissue of the intestines to become dead and decayed, then surgery may be required to remove the affected tissue of the intestines.
 This can lead to many complications, including but not limited to short gut syndrome.

 Proof that Cow Milk Formula Can Cause NEC

 There is significant scientific evidence that dates back years linking cow milk formula to NEC.
 However, much of the literature has been published in the last 30 years.